 If you are reading this page, you’ve likely figured out that Trang An grottoes boat tour trumps the Tam Coc one.
 People say that Tam Coc is more beautiful, but when I look at the photos, I feel as if both boat tours look similar to me.
 You will see more rice fields during the Tam Coc boat tour though.

 The most significant difference between the two is the service.
 Since the Trang An grotto boat tour is managed by one company, customer service is regulated and consistent.
 Compare that to Tam Coc, where you will find hundreds of reviews online about the forced tipping at the end of the boat tour.
 The tipping piece isn’t the issue because that extra money goes a long way for the locals.
 However, it is the manner in how the tipping is forced upon you that ruins the experience.
+However, if you are planning on book a day trip from Hanoi for Tam Coc, you might want to book in advance from a reputable company.
+Click here to book your day trip from Hanoi for Tam Coc.

 Here’s a comparison table of the two different boat tours: